Air Fryer Brussel Sprouts

 • Place the cleaned trimmed Brussel sprouts in a large bowl along with the olive oil, salt, pepper and garlic powder.
 Toss to combine.

-• Transfer the Brussels sprouts to the air fryer and shake the basket to make sure they're in a single layer.
+• Transfer the Brussels sprouts to the air fryer and arrange in a single layer.
 You may need to cook in two batches.
-Then cook until golden brown and crisp, shaking the basket halfway through, for 10-12 minutes total.
+Cook until crisp tender with browned edges, shaking the basket halfway through, 10-12 minutes total.

 • Squeeze fresh lemon juice on top and serve immediately.